LGrunewa7301/LGrunewa7301.github.io/Linnea-main.md

 ![Nasa Life Support Schematic](lifesupportschematic.png)

 ## Air Pressure
 For every room in the base we'll need to have air pressure similar to Earth's and a good air flow.
 This allows the air to have oxygen and other gases mixed into it and for people to breathe.
 We'll also need air locks everywhere - between base and outside, between wings and the central hub, even for medical wings and for lab rooms.
-This allows for the base to have more efficient air conditioning, and if a wing fails and starts letting in Martian air the whole base won't depressurize.
+This allows for the base to have more efficient air conditioning, and works as a failsafe; if a wing fails and starts letting in Martian air the whole base won't depressurize.

 ![Bubble House](biomechanicalengineer_bubblehouse.png)